 The key explanatory variable is the routine task intensity by industry, which is represented by the parameter β_g in the model.
-We use the ranking of routine intensity constructed by Autor et al. (2003) for 77 U.S. industries at the 4-digit NAICS level.
-It is a weighted average of the routine task intensity by occupation using the employment shares of occupations in each industry in 1977 as weights.
+We use the ranking constructed by Autor et al. (2003) for 77 U.S. industries at the 4-digit NAICS level.
+It is a weighted average of the routine task intensity by occupation using as weights the employment shares of occupations in each industry in 1977.
 By using employment shares that pre-date the recent process of automation, the ranking is intended to capture sectors' technological features that determine routine intensity.26